MikeBong/udacity_datascience_nd/project_capstone_starbucks_challenge/README.md

 The Starbucks simulated app data was obtained from Udacity and Starbucks.
 Other references are cited within the notebook.

 ### 5. Associated pages
-Link to Medium post driven by this analysis: TBC
+Link to Medium post driven by this analysis: https://medium.com/@michael.botehi/starbucks-challenge-predicting-effective-offers-using-app-user-data-ab9df4f1eef1